Regents-HSE Exam Pathway: Frequently Asked Questions

 Question: How does a candidate request an official record of Regents Exam scores (official high school transcript) from their high school?

-Answer: The candidate must fill out Application R and mail it or drop it off to the New York State high school last attended.
+Answer: The candidate must fill out Application R and email, mail it or drop it off to the New York State high school last attended.
 The school will complete and submit to NYSED, along with a copy of the candidate’s official transcript including all Regents exam scores.
-To request a transcript from a school within the NYC Department of Education, instructions can be found on the New York City Department of Education website, under Student Records and Transcripts.
+To request a transcript from a school within the NYC Department of Education, instructions can be found on the New York City Department of Education website, under Student Records and Transcripts(link is external).

 Testing